One moment...

-Nurses Aide/Nursing Assistant
+Nurses Aide / Assistant

-Wherever there is a need for personal care, certified Nursing Assistants (CNA), or nurses aides, are there.
-Nursing assistants are the caregivers who, for the most part, help patients of all ages perform the most basic day-to-day tasks.
-CNAs work under the supervision of a nurse, and since they have extensive daily contact with each patient, they play a key role in keeping the nurse up-to-date on vital information about the patients' conditions.
+Nursing assistants help patients of all ages perform the most basic daily tasks.
+They work under a licensed nurse’s supervision, and since they have extensive daily contact with each patient, they play a key role in the lives of their patients and in keeping the nurse up to date on vital information about the patients’ conditions.

 • Dressing

-• Bathing
+• Bathing and skin care

 • Feeding